DavidMertTH/BinauralAudioEngine/README.md

 ```bash
 git clone https://github.com/DavidMertTH/BinauralAudioEngine.git
 ```
-Then open the AudioProjectURP folder in Unity.## Controls
+Then open the AudioProjectURP folder in Unity.

+- In the root folder of the project, there is an executable (`.exe`) file.
+This file can be run as a standalone program.
+-
 ## Controls

 | Input                   | Function                              |